Tag: bed wetting

 What is biofeedback?

-Biofeedback is a little machine that helps children learn to relax and contract their muscles that help them use the bathroom more efficiently.
-Little stickers are attached to their muscles and give feedback to a computer.
+Biofeedback can be used to help children learn to relax and contract their muscles effectively in order help them use the bathroom more efficiently.
+Little stickers, electrodes, are attached to their muscles and give feedback to a computer.
 This feedback is connected to a game that responds to the child’s relaxation or contraction of specific muscles.
 Biofeedback is commonly used for pediatric incontinence, but can also be used for body awareness to help strengthen specific muscles.
 Biofeedback sessions occur in a private treatment room with an adult caregiver present.
+Electrode placement is external and only completed with child and caregiver consent.

 Modified O’Regan Protocol (M.O.P.)